-BikeTours.com Vice President Natalie Cook toured the Mosel Bike Path on a solo self-guided tour in 2014.
-She gives us all the details on this popular tour, from terrain and navigation to safety and traffic.
-E-mail her at firstname.lastname@example.org.
+BikeTours.com former Vice President Natalie Cook toured the Mosel Bike Path on a solo self-guided tour.
+She gave us all the details on this popular tour, from terrain and navigation to safety and traffic.

 Many bicycle tourists rank cycling along the Mosel River in Germany among the best in Europe.
 The paved, mostly flat, and very scenic dedicated bicycle paths traverse meadows and vineyards and pass through historic villages.